recursivenomad/ki-lime-pi-pico/README.md

 **Source of the comprehensive KiCad Library for the Raspberry Pi Pico** 🥧
 ==========================================================================

-### Providing footprints, symbols, and models for the module's various forms & implementations
+### Providing footprints, symbols, & models for the module's various forms & implementations

 > *For the submodule, see [Ki-Lime Pi Pico To-Go][URL-Submodule]*